 When the City released the online survey using polling site SurveyMonkey, the poll tracked IP addresses — a digital code unique to each device accessing the internet, which indicates the general location of the device.
 Using an online geolocation service to track each respondent’s IP addresses to its city and state, The Cavalier Daily found the survey’s turnout attracted an audience much larger than the Charlottesville community.

-A recent by the Columbia Journalism Review found the link to the survey was circulated outside the Charlottesville area, specifically on social media site Gab — frequented by white nationalists — and on the online radio show Confederate Broadcasting.
+A recent investigation by the Columbia Journalism Review found the link to the survey was circulated outside the Charlottesville area, specifically on social media site Gab — frequented by white nationalists — and on the online radio show Confederate Broadcasting.

 IP addresses can be imitated, so it’s possible some respondents who appeared to be in Charlottesville were, in actuality, not.
 It’s also possible some respondents in Charlottesville were assigned addresses outside the City.
 The tools used to conduct this analysis do not distinguish between City and Albemarle County residents — both are counted as voting from the local Charlottesville area.